Can’t find the answer to your question?

-Caps and gown are provided by the College to graduates free of charge, but if you are not able to participate in October, you may donate your cap and gown to a future grad.
-Please notify the Office of Constituent Engagement of your intentions.
+Caps and gowns are provided by the College to graduates free of charge, but must be ordered in advance through the Office of Constituent Engagement.

 Yes.
 As we have done in years past, the Commencement ceremony will be live-streamed for those unable to attend in person.
 The broadcast will include the entirety of the ceremony.
 Please watch future communications regarding commencement for information on the exact platform and format of the live broadcast.

 As details are finalized, updates will be posted to ripon.edu/commencement.
-By late summer/early fall, the Office of Constituent Engagement will send invitations and begin accepting online registrations.
+By the spring, the Office of Constituent Engagement will send invitations and begin accepting online registrations.

 Click here for a list of lodging and dining options in the area.

-Commencement will be held Sunday, October 4, whether it rains, sleets or snows.
 Sunday’s 1 p.m. ceremony is traditionally on the lawn of Harwood Memorial Union, but should there be inclement weather, the ceremony then will be moved inside the field house in Willmore Center, located at 400 Union Street.
+The weather call will be made by noon Saturday, May 15.
+All ticketing and COVID-19 requirements will remain the same.
 Further updates on the day will be found on our Facebook page.
-In Wisconsin, October weather can be balmy or downright frigid.
+In Wisconsin, May weather can be balmy or downright frigid.
 More often than not, it is both on the same day.
 Please be prepared for changes in temperature by dressing in layers.

 Accessible seating and parking is available for the Commencement ceremony.
 Please ask an usher if you need special assistance.
-Individuals requiring special assistance should call the Office of Constituent Engagement at 920-748-8126 to ensure appropriate accommodations.
+Individuals requiring special assistance should call the Office of Constituent Engagement at 920-748-8126 to ensure appropriate accommodations by May 1.